fenimore/freestuffs/freestuffs/docs/introduction.rst

 The triage checks for regex search in this order:

 #.
 Red are furniture "(wood, shelf, shelves, table, chair, scrap, desk)".
 #.
-Blue are electronics "(tv, sony, écran, speakers, wire, electronic, saw, headphones, arduino)".
+Blue are electronics "(tv, sony, ecran, speakers, wire, electronic, saw, headphones, arduino)".
 #.
 Black are the "desired" stuffs "(book, games, cool, guide, box)".
 #.
 White is default (no regex search matches).